Welcome Tour to Madrid in Eco Tuk Tuk Private

 • Museo de la Catedral de la Almudena (Pass by)

-The Almudena Cathedral is the most important religious building in Madrid.
-On June 15, 1993, it was consecrated by Pope John Paul II, becoming the first cathedral to be consecrated outside of Rome.
-The Almudena Cathedral Museum gathers dozens of objects that narrate the history of the diocese of Madrid.
-In the twelve rooms that the museum has, you will see everything from mosaics to episcopal coats of arms and ornament.
+Almudena Cathedral is the most important religious building in Madrid.
+On June 15, 1993, it was consecrated by Pope John Paul II, becoming the first cathedral consecrated outside Rome.
+The Museum of the Cathedral of the Almudena gathers dozens of objects that narrate the history of the diocese of Madrid.
+In the twelve rooms with the museum you will see everything from mosaics to episcopal shields and ornament.

 Admission ticket free